buddh4/lyvely/packages/docs/docs/dev/framework/content.md

 ```

 In the previous example, we introduced our `PollContentData` schema, responsible for storing poll options.
-This schema extends the base `ContentDataType` schema, which already includes fields for **text** and **title**.
+This schema extends the base `ContentDataType` schema, which already includes fields for `title` and `text`.
 If required we could overwrite those default fields and mark them as required.

 :::tip

-If you're uncertain about whether to place specific data in the _content_ field of a particular content type, consider
+If you're uncertain about whether to place specific data in the `content` field of a particular content type, consider
 this: Imagine you want to duplicate an instance of your content type.
 Ask yourself whether this data should be included
 in the duplicated version.
-This can help you determine whether the _content_ field is the right choice for storing that
+This can help you determine whether the `content` field is the right choice for storing that
 data.

 :::

-#### Content Configuration
+#### `ContentType.config`:

 Many content types offer support for various configurations.
 Take our Poll content type, for instance; we may wish to
 enable the creation of anonymous polls and set an expiration date for a poll.
 In the following example we extend our